Western Catskills Community Revitalization Council

 125 Main Street, Suite A

 Stamford, NY 12167

-When you have your application filled out and have copies of all the required paperwork,
+When you have your application filled out and have copies of all the correct paperwork,

-call WCCRC to make an appointment to meet with the Program Staff.
+call WCCRC to make an appointment to meet with a staff member.